takshaktiwari/wallet/README.md

 ### Withdraw from wallet

 Withdraw works just like deposit but it will throw and arrow if you withdraw more than the available balance.
 If you want to withdraw anyhow then you can use force withdraw which will make the wallet balance in negative if there is not sufficient balance.
+Withdraw will not accept the negative amount.
 Some examples are:

     # simply withdraw 200
     $user->wallet()->withdraw(200);